 Sales of efficient products can be influenced and tracked via regional distributor relationships and market sales data gathered through the platform.

-Sales data derived from the platform allows savings tracking for alliance programs, and enables market insights that can be leveraged to inform NEEA, funder and distributor decision making.
+Sales data derived from the platform allows savings tracking for alliance programs and enables market insights that can be leveraged to inform NEEA, funder and distributor decision making.

 The regional sales data that is derived from the platform can be utilized by codes and standards work to support the public comment process at the national level.